MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 ## What is the Updates app

-The Updates app in Teams provides a centralized place for members of your organization to create, review, and submit updates.
+The Updates in Microsoft Teams app provides a centralized place for members of your organization to create, review, and submit updates.
 By creating templates, you can use the Updates app to keep track of anything your organization needs.
 Updates is available for both desktop and mobile.

 In Teams, users can get Updates from the Teams app store.
 They'll see all of the updates they need to submit on the **Submit** page.